-Institutions are also often significant contributors to the local economy, whether directly through the procurement of local products and services or indirectly by strengthening the resilience of the local workforce by supporting skills development.
+Institutions can function as important conduits for establishing stimulating and supportive meaningful relationships, which are mutually beneficial.
+Outreach programmes and/or activities to widen participation and promote inclusion are examples of how positive outcomes can come to be.
+Institutions can also be significant contributors to local economies, directly through the procurement of local products and services or indirectly by strengthening the resilience of the local workforce with skills development support.

 SEND & KRISP: Supporting Staffordshire businesses for sustainability